 Choose the right artist

 While all tattoo artists may make this mistake while tattooing, choosing a tattoo artist with more skill and experience reduces your risks of a blowout.
-Talk to friends and family to see if they have recommendations.
+Talk with friends and family to see if they have recommendations.

 Before you get a tattoo, make sure your artist is licensed and that their shop appears clean and well cared for.